-Kansas School Mental Health Initiative provides communities – school, parents and community partners – with information to support the social, emotional, behavioral, and mental health needs of children within a multi-tier system of supports.
+Kansas School Mental Health Initiative (SMHI) provides communities – school, parents and community partners – with information to support the social, emotional, behavioral, and mental health needs of children within a multi-tier system of supports.

 - Understanding Adverse Childhood Experiences (ACEs) and Resiliency (Families Together, Inc. and KPIRC)

 - How Can You Help?
 Stress and Childhood (Families Together, Inc. and KPIRC)

 - TASN School Mental Health Initiative (TASN)